jamesurobertson/aws-s3-pern-demo/README.md

 #### Public File Write Configuration

-Take a look at the function `singlePublicFileUpload` in the following file, [`awsS3.js`](https://github.com/jamesurobertson/aws-s3-pern-demo/blob/master/backend/awsS3.js).
+Take a look at the function `singlePublicFileUpload` in the your `awsS3.js`.
 It accepts a single file which to upload to AWS S3.

 ```javascript
 const singlePublicFileUpload = async (file) => {